Canon 400D vs Panasonic S5

 It is notable that the S5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 400D does not provide wifi capability.

 The S5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 400D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 400D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 400D and S5 can be found, respectively, in the Canon 400D Manual (free pdf) or the online Panasonic S5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 400D or the Panasonic S5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.